MostafaRastegar/mr-next-starter/README.md

 ## installation:

-Assuming that you have [Node 12 LTS](https://nodejs.org/en/download/ 'Node 12 LTS') or greater installed, you can use npm to install the Expo CLI command line utility:
+Assuming that you have [Node 14 or 16 LTS](https://nodejs.org/en/download/ 'Node 14 Or 16 LTS') or greater installed, you can use npm to install the Expo CLI command line utility:

 _Install eslint, prettier and editor config plugins into your IDE_